-Appeals must be submitted in writing and must include a statement outlining the basis for the appeal17 and any evidence which supports the appeal.
-Appeals must be filed at the location and within the timeframe stated in the DA's written notice of the decision (within 5 business days of notification of the decision).
-Decisions made by the DA shall not be final until an appeal deadline is passed, or when the appeal process is exhausted, or when all parties choose not to appeal.
+Appeals must be submitted in writing and must include a statement outlining the basis for the appeal and any evidence which supports the appeal.
+Appeals must be filed at the location and within the timeframe stated in the DA's written notice of the decision (within 5 business days of or severity of the sanctions.
+If an employee was found to have sexually harassed another member of the university or agency community, the appropriateness or severity of the sanction cannot be appealed.